Slow clap to Disney on this masterpiece; it may be one of the best movies they ever made.

 A good score can launch a good movie to greatness.
 This film’s score does not disappoint.
 It was crafted by Basil Poledouris, who scored other great box office hits like The Hunt for Red October, Les Miserable (1998), and Starship Troopers.
 His music offers epic and beautifully arranged pieces that add layers of emotion to every shot.

 Location shooting definitely happened because I just don’t see how all the lush, beautiful jungle, and rolling waterfalls could be fake.
 Speaking of things not being fake…

 I have mostly negative emotions on using animals in entertainment, but I would also like to believe Disney had high standards for the care of these creatures?
 Panthers, brown bears, wolves, tigers, elephants, monkeys, orangutans, snakes — you name it.
 The gang’s all here.
 It definitely adds something special.

 This is a “children’s movie” but there are some surprisingly distressing scenes.
 People getting mauled by wild animals, drowning in quicksand, and being buried alive to name a few.
 Not pleasant.

 Combine all of the above elements together and you have the majesty that is The Jungle Book.
-The story of a young boy named Mowgli who, while accompanying his father in the jungle, finds himself separated and lost.
-A tiger named Shere Khan is the cause of the commotion that separates him.
+The story of a young boy named Mowgli who, while accompanying his father in the jungle, get lost when a tiger named Shere Khan causes commotion at their camp.

 King Louis’ abandoned palace is home to hundreds of monkey squatters and mountains of gold.
 Although, none of this is of any significance to Mowgli, who grew up valuing animals and nature instead of material goods.